 A strong internal reporting system can provide that intelligence.
 I wouldn’t be surprised if you’ve seen that pattern emerging already in your reporting system: more questions about sick leave policy, or complaints about insufficient protective equipment on the factory floor, or concerns about how to interact with customers.

-Each organization will need to find its own answers to those issues, but an effective internal reporting system is the mechanism by which those issues can be brought to management’s attention.
+Every organization will need to find its own answers to those issues, but an effective whistleblower hotline is the mechanism by which those issues can be brought to management’s attention.
 It can receive internal reports, and then analyze and distill all that data into the most urgent priorities management should consider.
 This is one way a compliance program can support senior leadership during the current crisis and the next one.

 Better risk assessments will be crucial in months following a crisis.
 COVID-19, for example, has forced companies to discard so many of their standard, well-understood business operations.
 As companies improvise new methods to keep going during coronavirus, they’ll need to understand the new risks that come along with those substitutes.